vasukara13/Custom-protocol-for-SDRs-using-TCP/README.md

 >run server and client in seperate terminals.
 >change the *ip to the local ip of the machine you are running.

+MOORE FUNCTIONS WILL BE IMPLEMENTED IN THE FUTURE.